 Wondering what is the 80/20 rule in relationships?
 This idea has been successfully adopted across cultures and outlooks of life.

 For businesses, it can mean identifying and investing more on the 20% of areas that are more beneficial than the rest 80%.
 For lifestyle, it can mean eating healthy food 80% of the time and so on.

-Similarly, it has also been suggested that the 80/20 relationship rule helps couples to aim for atleast 80% of what they want from their partner, and the remaining 20% they should be willing to compromise on.
+Similarly, it has been suggested that the 80/20 relationship rule helps couples to expect only 80% of their romantic desires and wants to be fulfilled by their partner.
+For the remaining 20%, one should make an effort themself.

-80/20 rule in relationships can improve your love life
+Can the 80/20 rule in relationships improve your love life?

 The law of attraction and 80/20 rule in relationships

 The law of attraction is more intuitive than scientific; not in a way how Newton’s laws apply.
 A lot of scientists have dismissed it as pseudo-science.
 They claim that using scientific terminology to authenticate a new-age philosophy is misleading people.

 However, there are a lot of advocates that believe it works.
 That includes Jack Canfield, the best-selling author of the “Chicken Soup of the Soul.”